baodoananalytics/performance-measurement/README.md

 ---
 # Scale up
-This project featured a highly flexible design.
-By simply updating the parameters such as keywords. sources and URLs in the hardcode.py module, we will have other industry-specific news with minimal efforts.
+This project features a highly flexible design.
+By simply changing the reporting month input (e.g., `2025-11` or `2025-09`), users can instantly generate the report for the selected month.

 # Author
 *  [Linkedin](https://www.linkedin.com/in/bao-doan-833a6615a/)